List of The Archers characters: Archer family and relations

+Peggy Woolley, née Perkins, formerly Archer (born Margaret Perkins, 13 November 1924 - 8 May 2025) (June Spencer, briefly played by Thelma Rogers) was the widow of Phil's elder brother, Jack Archer (d.
+1972), and of Jack Woolley (d.
+2014).
+When married to Jack Archer, they managed (and later owned) the Bull.
+After many years of close friendship, Peggy married Jack Woolley.
+Peggy had two daughters, Jennifer and Lilian, and a son, Tony, by her first husband.
+She was indulgent of her grandchildren and provided several of them with significant financial support.
+Although she was something of a left wing firebrand in her youth she became more conservative as she aged.
+She spent her final years living in The Lodge which was the gatehouse for Grey Gables.
+She became a silent character in 2022, when the actor retired at the age of 103.

-Jennifer Aldridge, née Archer (7 January 1945-22 January 2023) (Angela Piper) was the elder daughter of Peggy Woolley by her first husband, Jack Archer.
+Jennifer Aldridge, née Archer (7 January 1945 – 22 January 2023) (Angela Piper) was the elder daughter of Peggy Woolley by her first husband, Jack Archer.
 In early years her character was the hippie of the Archer family, her first child, Adam, being — sensationally at the time — the illegitimate result of a fling with a cowman, Paddy Redmond.
 She married a travelling businessman, Roger Travers-Macy, in the late 1960s and had a daughter, Debbie.
 She then divorced him and married Brian Aldridge.
 With Brian she had two daughters, Kate and Alice.
 Jennifer endured Brian's series of affairs over the years, partly by having one affair with her ex-husband, though Brian has long suspected John Tregorran as having rivalled him for Jennifer's affections at one time.
 Jennifer died in January 2023 when the actor retired due to ill-health.

 Daniel "Dan" Archer (Harry Oakes, Monte Crick, Edgar Harrison and Frank Middlemass), son of the elder John Archer, was the first owner of Brookfield when the family bought it from Squire Lawson-Hope.
 He was patriarch of the Archer family.
 The character survived the deaths of the first three actors before finally being killed off in 1986.
 Elizabeth witnessed his fatal attempt to rescue a sheep in difficulty on Lakey Hill, despite her pleading with him not to.

-Doris Evelyn Rebecca Archer (Gwen Berryman), née Forrest, Dan's wife, mother of Jack, Phil and Christine Archer and sister of Tom Forrest.
+Doris Evelyn Rebecca Archer (Gwen Berryman MBE), née Forrest, Dan's wife, mother of Jack, Phil and Christine Archer and sister of Tom Forrest.
 Her death was discovered by Shula in 1980 when she and Christine were visiting Glebe Cottage.
 Doris was a stalwart of village life and provided a listening ear to an ever-growing Archer family from the 1950s to 1980.
 She was originally a kitchen maid at Manor House, the ancestral home of the Lawson-Hope family, and she became lady's maid to Letty Lawson-Hope.